 The problem with passwords is that in the internet age, a password needs to be long, complex, and different for every online service.
 The problem with complex passwords is that they need to contain a random mix of numbers and letters.
 The biggest issue is that our brains are not wired to memorize many complex passwords

 Hackers love passwords because most passwords are easy to crack.
 There are dozens of ways for crooks to learn your password and use it to hack your computer, steal your data, and commit identity fraud.

 Passwords do not work because most people do not have the time or inclination to change passwords regularly.
-In addition, many people have a hard time remembering their passwords and because of this choose weak passwords that make hackers’ work easier.
+In addition, many people have a hard time remembering their passwords, and because of this, they choose weak passwords that make hackers’ work easier.

 This is why you need a password manager.